AxAks/P12_Epic-Events/README.md

 Support:
 - Viewing Access to clients and contracts information limited to the events they are assigned to
-- Access to events (view and update)
+- Access to the events they are assigned to (view and update)